 Her father, Stan Smart, told the LA Times, "We thought [Cal Poly, about a four-hour drive from Stockton] would be a good place for her.
 We thought it was a safe community, you know.
 And it is.
 It just didn't work out that way for our family."

 At 6-foot-1 and fit from years of swimming, Kristin also cut a striking figure.
-She had dyed her naturally blonde hair brown during the school year and, the mercury hovering at 80 degrees on the night of May 24, she was casually dressed in black running shorts with a cropped T-shirt and red sneakers.
+She had dyed her naturally blonde hair brown during the school year and, the mercury hovering at 80 degrees on the night of May 24, friends remembered her casually dressed in black running shorts with a cropped T-shirt and red sneakers.

 During the party, Kristin—who had told some people that her name was Roxie—was seen at one point with Paul Flores, also a 19-year-old freshman.
-At around 2 a.m. when the party was breaking up, she was heading out with fellow students Cheryl Anderson and Tim Davis when Paul joined them "out of nowhere," Cheryl testified in a deposition reported on by the LA Times.
+At around 2 a.m. when the party was breaking up, she was heading out with fellow students Tim Davis and Cheryl Anderson, when Paul joined them "out of nowhere," Cheryl testified in a deposition reported on by the LA Times.

-When they got back to campus, Tim went in a different direction, toward his dorm, Cheryl telling him the three of them would be fine.
-The trio got to Cheryl's building first, she recalled, according to deposition testimony, and Paul said he'd be sure to get Kristin back to her room safely.
+When they got back to campus, Tim went in a different direction, toward his dorm, Cheryl telling Tim the rest of them could get back home on their own.
+The trio got to Cheryl's building first, Cheryl told investigators, recalling that Paul said he'd be sure to get Kristin back to her room safely.
 They went back and forth a little, Cheryl said, explaining that she would have walked Kristin back herself if Paul hadn't insisted he'd do it.